manohar-ch/livemaps_kafka/README.md

-# Live maps detaisl using Kafka
+# Live maps details using Kafka